abuendia/spatial-prop/README.md

         use_ids=test_ids
     )

-This will return an updated anndata object with predicted propagated expression that can be accessed as `adata_perturbed.layers['predicted_tempered']`.
-Check out the [notebook example](./notebooks/api_demo.ipynb) for the entire end-to-end training and inference workflow, as well as plotting utilities used in the package.
+The `predict_perturbation_effects` function will return an updated anndata object with predicted propagated expression that can be accessed through `adata_result.layers['predicted_perturbed']` (raw GNN predictions) and `adata_result.layers['predicted_tempered']` (full SpatialProp pipeline with calibration).

+Check out the [notebook example](./notebooks/api_demo.ipynb) for the end-to-end training and inference workflow on an example dataset, as well as plotting utilities.